Nazlizamanian/network-programming/README.md

 ### Description
 A program that essentially sets up a basic chat server where multiple clients can connect and exchange messages in a chat room.
 The server acts as an intermediary that forwards messages from one client to all other connected clients.
 It uses non-blocking sockets to handle multiple clients simultaneously, and the communication is in plain text format.

+## Lab 8 GUI extended chat room
+### Description
+This program allows multiple clients to connect to the server simultaneously and exchange messages in a simple chat environment.
+The server uses the select function to efficiently manage multiple connections without the need for separate threads or processes.

 ## Lab 10 Email regex and Simpsons tv tabla regex
 ### Description
 #### Task 1 & 2